solo-fsw/opensesame-tobii-env/README.md

 Before following the instructions, make sure Anaconda is installed, see https://www.anaconda.com/.

-If you need the markers plugin to be installed in the environment, please follow the instructions in the bottom.
+If you need the markers plugin to be installed in the environment, please follow the instructions [Installing the markers plugin](#Installing-the-markers-plugin).

 When you want to build your own Conda environment with OpenSesame, see the OpenSesame download page for more information: https://osdoc.cogsci.nl/4.0/download/